Abducted Prof. Grace Ayanbimpe, husband regain freedom

 By Nimot Sulaimon

-Security agents in Plateau state have rescued a professor with the Department of Medical Microbiology, University of Jos, Grace Ayanbimpe and her husband.
+Security agents in Plateau state have rescued a professor with the Department of Medical Microbiology, University of Jos, Grace Ayanbimpe and her husband, Deacon Femi Isaac Ayanbimpe.

-Gunmen stormed their residence behind Haske Quarters, Lamingo in Jos and abducted the couple.
+Gunmen stormed their residence behind Haske Quarters, Lamingo in Jos and abducted the couple early on Monday.

-Confirming their release, the spokesman of Plateau Police Command, Ubah Ogaba, the academician and her husband were rescued unhurt.
+Confirming their release, the spokesman of Plateau Police Command, ASP Ubah Gabriel Ogaba, said the academic and her husband were rescued unhurt.

 They were rescued by a joint effort of the Police Tactical team Plateau State Command, Hunters, and Vigilantes.